-- A Christ-centred Curriculum including daily devotions and weekly chapel services and Christian Studies lessons. - Primary and Secondary Learning Support units that caters for students from Prep to Year 12 with an emphasis on early intervention in a caring and supportive environment. - Vocational pathways through a number of VET and applied subject offerings as well as School-Based traineeships. - Dance is offered in Years 7 to 12. - A Certificate III in Music Industry is offered in Years 11-12. - Specialist Art lessons occur for students in Years 2-6 and Italian in Years 1-6. - Camps in many year levels that are aimed at developing students' personal, interpersonal and leadership skills.

-- Career education aimed at ensuring a smooth transition from school to tertiary studies or the workplace. - Extensive sporting programs. - Local, regional and international missions and service programs. - Visits by Japanese students into College family Homestays. - Cultural programs for Aboriginal and Torres Strait Islander students and for the school community.
+- A Christ-centred Curriculum including daily devotions and weekly chapel services and Christian Studies lessons. - Primary and Secondary Learning Support departments that caters for students from Prep to Year 12 with an emphasis on early intervention in a caring and supportive environment. - Vocational pathways through a number of VET and applied subject offerings as well as School-Based traineeships. - Dance is offered in Years 7 to 12. - A Certificate III in Music Industry is offered in Years 11-12. - A Certificate III in Christian Ministry is offered in Years 11-12. - Specialist Art lessons occur for students in Years 2-6 and Italian in Years 1-6. - Camps in many year levels that are aimed at developing students' personal, interpersonal and leadership skills. - Career education aimed at ensuring a smooth transition from school to tertiary studies or the workplace. - Extensive sporting programs. - Local, regional and international missions and service programs. - Visits by Japanese students into College family Homestays.
+These did not occur in 2020 due to covid. - Cultural programs for Aboriginal and Torres Strait Islander students and for the school community.